 Va Palo Alto Healthcare System Addiction Treatment Service is an addiction treatment center located at 3801 Miranda Avenue, Unit 116-a/ats in the 94304 zip code in Palo Alto, CA.

 It is operated by the U. S. Department of Veterans Affairs.
-Va Palo Alto Healthcare System Addiction Treatment Service provides relapse prevention from naltrexone, suboxone prescription and administers naltrexone.
-Some of the treatment approaches used by Va Palo Alto Healthcare System Addiction Treatment Service include dialectical behavior therapy, brief intervention and motivational interviewing.
-Va Palo Alto Healthcare System Addiction Treatment Service also specializes in detox services and offers in-patient methamphetamines detoxification, residential benzodiazepines detox and cocaine detox.
-Va Palo Alto Healthcare System Addiction Treatment Service provides 30 day inpatient heroin rehab, regular outpatient heroin treatment and inpatient hospital heroin detox.
-It also provides inpatient dual diagnosis treatment, residential heroin use treatment and supervised heroin detox.
-Other addiction treatment offered includes treatment for non-substance use addiction disorder and gambling disorder treatment.
+Va Palo Alto Healthcare System Addiction Treatment Service provides relapse prevention from naltrexone, naltrexone administration and prescribes suboxone.
+Some of the treatment approaches used by Va Palo Alto Healthcare System Addiction Treatment Service include counseling for trauma victims, cognitive behavioral therapy and relapse prevention.
+Va Palo Alto Healthcare System Addiction Treatment Service also specializes in detox services and offers residential benzodiazepines detoxification, inpatient heroin detox and cocaine detox.
+Va Palo Alto Healthcare System Addiction Treatment Service provides outpatient heroin detoxification, residential heroin detoxification and intensive outpatient heroin treatment.
+It also provides residential treatment for heroin use, supervised heroin detox and residential treatment for dual diagnosis.
+Other addiction treatment offered includes treatment for gambling disorder and treatment for non-substance use addiction disorder.

 Call (855) 489-3619 for 24/7 with treatment.